ethann-shen/Spatio-Temporal/GA Schools/GA-Education-Analysis.md

 ![](GA-Education-Analysis_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 It seems like the last transformation looks the most "normal".
 I will use the transformed version, `Graduation_RateH_transformed`, in my analysis.
+This transformation is achieved by the following formula: `x_transformed = log(max(x) + 1 - x)`.

 ```r